OpenST/JLP/README.md

 Copy the `config.json.dist` example to `config.json`.

+⚠️ You have to put in your `{origin,auxiliary}masterKey` and `{origin/auxiliary}deployerAddress`!
+You also may want to change other parameters.

 ⚠️ Other commands will overwrite your config, for example when they deploy contracts.
 You may want to store different config files for different tests.